Breakfast & Lunch

 Use our tools to align the food and beverages you serve with national standards:

-Plan healthy menus, find new recipes, browse compliant products and more with this interactive tool.
-Create personalized product lists, save favorite recipes and learn new ideas from other school districts.
+Plan healthy menus, find new recipes, learn new ideas and more with this interactive tool.

 Use the Smart Snacks Product Calculator to take away the guesswork.
 This is the only tool verified by the USDA as accurate for assessing compliance with the Smart Snacks in School nutrition standards.